 Ever wanted to know why we celebrate Labor Day?
-This U.S. national holiday held the first Monday every September, is a celebration without ritual.
+This U.S. national holiday, held the first Monday of every September, is a celebration without ritual.
 Most people barbeque, shop and use it as a marker for the end of summer.

 Labor day was founded in 1882.
 Its origin was something very different from today’s celebrations.
 Originally Labor Day was the hope for two things: unifying union workers and reducing the hours in a work week.

 Let’s go back to New York City in 1882, under the direction of the city’s Central Labor Union.

 Unions protected a small fraction of workers and were, by all accounts, weak.
 Organizations like the Central Labor Union had a goal to merge small unions together and create a critical mass and power.
 Labor Day founders were interested in an event that brought together different types of workers with the same common interests.

 There was a problem.
 There wasn’t a company that recognized the first Monday in September as a day off from work.
 They solved the issue by declaring a one-day strike in the city, with the expectation that all striking employees would march in a parade and then gather for eats and drinks at a picnic after.

 The day was a long political barbecue with “rather dull speeches” according to the New York Tribune’s reporter covering the event.

 Who Founded Labor Day?

 History from the 1930s has Peter J. McGuire, founder of the New York City Brotherhood of Carpenters and Joiners, as the founder.
 History suggests in 1881 McGuire suggested a date that would fall “nearly midway between the Fourth of July and Thanksgiving” that “would publicly show the strength and esprit de corps of the trade and labor organizations.”